 Why a Good Credit Score Is Important

 In a nutshell, having a good credit score provides opportunities for you financially and can help you spend less overall on financing.
-If you want to buy a car, a good credit score can help you find a car loan at a low rate.
+If you want to buy a car, a good credit score can help you secure an auto loan at a low rate.
 Similarly, having good credit is key to opening a credit card.

 Having a bad credit score — generally anything under 500 on the scale of poor to exceptional credit — can limit your financial opportunities.
 If you have bad credit, you may not qualify for loans that you apply for, or if you do, you may have higher interest rates.
 You also may not get approved for a credit card, unless it’s a secured card, which requires a deposit and has a low credit limit.
 A bad credit score could even hamper your job search, particularly if the job involves handling money.